 Their products are also a valuable cash crop.
 A good estimate for land required to keep an individual cow would be two acres.

 Sheep can again supply meat and wool for their use or selling.
 An average figure for land required to keep two sheep would be one acre.
-This does, however, change if the land does not supply the good grazing requirements that sheep require.
+This does, however, change if the land doesn’t supply the good grazing requirements that they require.